Sagan-Ro/nocs_cata_mod/README.md

 **Added New Buildings:**

-* **Survivor's Holdout: Has everything a survivor needs but it’s rare and its decently protected.
+* **Survivor's Holdout**: Has everything a survivor needs but it’s rare and its decently protected.
-* **Survivor Campsite: In the woods some survivors made temporary shelter and then left.
+* **Survivor Campsite**: In the woods some survivors made temporary shelter and then left.
-* **Survivor Encampment: A group of survivors made a makeshift community and gathered supplies, deal with them and the place is yours!
+* **Survivor Encampment**: A group of survivors made a makeshift community and gathered supplies, deal with them and the place is yours!
-* **Bio-Weapon Lab: Were it all took place, were you were created, it’s overrun, and it may all end here.
+* **Bio-Weapon Lab**: Were it all took place, were you were created, it’s overrun, and it may all end here.
 Small building with cloning vats, broken generators and broken computers.
-* **Makeshift Command Center: Former Bio-Weapon project personnel build a refuge facility for themselves, but from what?
+* **Makeshift Command Center**: Former Bio-Weapon project personnel build a refuge facility for themselves, but from what?
-* **Unknown Lab: Another lab.
+* **Unknown Lab**: Another lab.
 Its use is clear once you reach there.
 Has a a good stash awaiting.
-* **Sketchy Cabin: Some out of place cabins seems to exist in the forest.
+* **Sketchy Cabin**: Some out of place cabins seems to exist in the forest.
 You can hear the sound of fighting and smell the scent of death...

 **New Vehicle:**